sharm76/ced/github_classroom.md

 # GitHub Classroom
 <h6>A critique of GitHub Classroom  </h6> <br>

-During this time of pandemic, the need of technologies that can help in teaching online has increased rapidly.
-GitHub Classroom is one of the many tools available online to help teachers to manage and organise their classes.
+During this pandemic, the need for technologies that can help in teaching online has increased rapidly.
+GitHub Classroom is one of the many tools available online that allow teachers to manage and organize their classes.
 GitHub classroom is a product line released by GitHub in 2015[1].

-<h6>[Methodology]</h6>
-In the threat model used for research, it is assumed that attacker has access to all the information available online and attacker can overhear transactions which may not be 100% accurate.
-Following methods were used to find the data:
-* Scraper is used to fetch information such as Bitcoin addresses from public forums available on web which is shared by users willingly or unwillingly.
-Usernames available in  public forums were then linked with their Cryptographic Bitcoin addresses
-* That information is then linked to the transactions in Bitcoin.
+It can primarily be used for sending out assignments to the students, provide them with the starter code and feedback.
+It requires the users, which can either be teachers, students, or TAs, to have prior knowledge of how GitHub works and what is it used for.

+To use with GitHub classroom, teachers need to work with GitHub and GitHub Classroom in parallel.
+To start with, teachers and students need to sign up in GitHub.
+Teachers can then use the same account for GitHub Classrooms to manage their classes.
+First, an organisation is created in GitHub.
+Organization is nothing but an umbrella under which various classrooms can be created and access to these classrooms can be managed at a higher level.
+After that, a repository can be created before publishing any assignment.
+This repository will contain all the starter code which can be used as a base code by the students while solving the assignment.
+Once this is all set up, teachers can then Sign in to GitHub classroom and create a classroom by selecting onr of the organisations they have created in their GitHub account.
+While creating a classroom, they also have an option to invite TA's and admins to the organisation.
+Next, a URL(of the classroom) is sent to them to join the classroom.
+One of the interesting features provided by GitHub classroom is the integration with third-party Learning Management Systems such as Google Classroom, Canvas, Sakai etc. This integration allows automatic import of roster to the class.
+Alternatives to add student roster could be the manula entry of student's IDs or uploading a CSV/text files.

  ![Image of Attack Model](pics/AttackModel.PNG)<br>
  <b>Figure 1</b>: <i>Attack Model</i>[2]</i>